apache/druid/docs/content/development/modules.md

 * DataSegmentPusher

-Wherever your data storage (cloud storage service, distributed file system, etc.) is, you should be able to see two new files: `descriptor.json` and `index.zip` after your ingestion task ends.
+Wherever your data storage (cloud storage service, distributed file system, etc.) is, you should be able to see two new files: `descriptor.json` (`partitionNum_descriptor.json` for HDFS data storage) and `index.zip` (`partitionNum_index.zip` for HDFS data storage) after your ingestion task ends.

 * DataSegmentPuller